What is Revenue Cycle Management?

 The future of revenue cycle management is likely to be shaped by several trends:

 The adoption of artificial intelligence (AI) and machine learning (ML) is likely to revolutionize the revenue cycle management process, as these technologies can help healthcare providers automate many of the manual processes involved in billing and coding.

 The use of blockchain technology is also likely to play a role in the future of revenue cycle management.
 Blockchain technology can help healthcare providers improve the security and privacy of patient information, which is critical for compliance with HIPAA regulations.

 Another trend that is likely to impact revenue cycle management is the increasing use of telemedicine.
-Telemedicine allows healthcare providers to deliver care remotely, which can improve access to care and reduce costs.
+Telemedicine allows healthcare organizations to deliver care remotely and implement a clinically driven revenue cycle, which can improve access to care and reduce costs.